 Dogs at first glance do seem a better bet than cats or ferrets.
 They are omnivorous, and while they have an increased requirement for some animal amino-acids (especially taurine), it is possible to supplement this.
 Additionally, most dogs are also less obsessed with hunting and killing than cats are, and make loving companions.

 The same issues apply to the synthesis of taurine, though, as for cats; and it is utterly essential.
 Until the advent of supplemented commercial pet foods, taurine deficiency was one of the commonest cause of heart disease.
 Dogs are actually only facultative omnivores, with a bias towards carnivory, and eating a vegan diet is unnatural for them.
 As veganism is rooted in respect for living things, disrespecting the telos, or “dogness” of a dog, poses its own ethical problems.

 To meet their energy requirements in the absence of saturated animal fats, large amounts of cereal are generally required, which may increase the risk of diabetes.
-Meanwhile, a grain-free diet is now known to increase the risk of heart disease.
+Meanwhile, a grain-free diet has been associated with an increased risk of heart disease in some recent reports (although a simple cause and effect relationship is not yet firmly established).
 Finally, a vegetable-based diet is too high in fibre for good gut health in most dogs.
 The optimal fibre level is below 5%, and levels higher than this can cause gut health problems.
 These include malabsorption, chronic diarrhoea, and constipation (ironically, some dogs suffer from both!).